Russ Feingold

-Russell Dana Feingold (/ˈfaɪnɡoʊld/ FYNE-gold; born March 2, 1953) is an American lawyer and politician who served as a United States Senator from Wisconsin from 1993 to 2011.
+Russell Dana Feingold (/ˈfaɪnɡoʊld/ FYNE-gold; born March 2, 1953) is an American politician and lawyer who served as a United States Senator from Wisconsin from 1993 to 2011.
 A member of the Democratic Party, he was its nominee in the 2016 election for the same U.S. Senate seat he had previously occupied.
 From 1983 to 1993, he was a Wisconsin State Senator representing the 27th District.

 With John McCain, Feingold received the 1999 John F. Kennedy Profile in Courage Award.
-He and McCain cosponsored the Bipartisan Campaign Reform Act (McCain–Feingold Act), a major piece of campaign finance reform legislation.
-He was the only senator to vote against the Patriot Act during the first vote on the legislation.
+He and McCain cosponsored the Bipartisan Campaign Reform Act of 2002 (McCain–Feingold Act), a major piece of campaign finance reform legislation.
+He was the only senator to vote against the Patriot Act of 2001.

 Feingold was mentioned as a possible candidate in the 2008 presidential election, but in November 2006 announced he would not run.
 In 2010, Feingold lost his campaign for reelection to the U.S. Senate to Republican nominee Ron Johnson.
 On June 18, 2013, he was selected by Secretary of State John Kerry to replace R. Barrie Walkley as a special envoy to the Great Lakes region of Africa.

 On May 14, 2015, Feingold announced his candidacy for his old Senate seat in 2016.
 He was defeated by Johnson in a rematch of their 2010 Senate race.
 In 2020, Feingold became president of the American Constitution Society.

 Early life, education, and career

 Feingold was born in Janesville, Wisconsin, to a Jewish family.
 His grandparents were immigrants from Russia and Galicia.
 His father, Leon Feingold (1912–1980), was an attorney; his mother, Sylvia Feingold (née Binstock; 1918–2005), worked at a title company.
 Feingold was one of four children.
 Feingold's father and his older brother David, a Vietnam War conscientious objector, were the major influences on his political development as a youth.
 As a boy he was also involved with the B'nai B'rith Youth Organization and Aleph Zadik Aleph.

 In 1972, Feingold volunteered for the presidential campaign of New York City mayor John Lindsay.
 He later supported the presidential campaigns of Mo Udall and Ted Kennedy.

 After graduating from Joseph A. Craig High School, Feingold attended the University of Wisconsin–Madison and graduated in 1975 with a Bachelor of Arts degree with honors in political science.
 He was a member of the Phi Beta Kappa honor society and was inducted into the Iron Shield Society, which is considered the highest honor achievable by University of Wisconsin-Madison undergraduate students.
-Feingold then went to Magdalen College at the University of Oxford on a Rhodes Scholarship, where he graduated in 1977 with a first-class honours Bachelor of Arts in Jurisprudence.
-Upon returning to the U.S., he attended Harvard Law School, receiving his J.D. with honors in 1979.
+Feingold then went to Magdalen College at the University of Oxford on a Rhodes Scholarship, where he graduated in 1977 with a first-class honours Bachelor of Arts in jurisprudence.
+Upon returning to the U.S., he attended Harvard Law School, receiving his Juris Doctor with honors in 1979.

 Feingold worked as an attorney at the private law firms of Foley & Lardner and La Follette & Sinykin from 1979 until 1985.